what-if-horizon/what-if-data-donation/workflow_data_donation_tool.md

 - subfield_path: In case of a static path, this column contains the full JSON path.
 In case a list is included in the JSON path, the part of the JSON path enlisted is stored here.
 - var_type: Describes whether the variable is included in a list ('list') or is a regular variable ('static')
 - file_path: Certain data takeouts are zipfiles consisting of a nested folder structure.
 The path to the JSON files are specified in this column.
-- duplicate_flag: In case there is an ID that is duplicated due to JSON paths containing identical keys but different structures as in one case parts of the data can be enlisted whereas in other cases the data is not.
+- duplicate_flag: In case there is an ID that is duplicated due to JSON paths containing keys holding identical information but different json paths.
+For example parts of the data can be enlisted whereas in other cases the data is not.
 When a duplicate ID is found, this ID is marked as 'Yes'

 ##### ID creation
 ###### Instagram
-The ID for Facebook initially consist of the folder name in which the JSON is stored, the name of the json and the column name.
-In case this does not result into a unique ID, in the following iterations (max 4), json keys are added from lowest to highest.
+The ID for Instagram initially consist of the folder name in which the JSON is stored, the name of the json and the column name.
+In case this does not result into a unique ID, in the following iterations (max 4), json keys are added starting at the deepest level.
 If again this does not result in a unique ID, the folder one level higher is added to the ID as well.
 In other words the most minimal ID consist of lowest folder name + json name + column name.
 The maximum ID consist of the second lowest folder + lowest folder name + json name + key[1,2,3] + column name.

 ###### Facebook
 The ID for Facebook initially consist of the folder name in which the JSON is stored, the name of the json and the column name.
-In case this does not result into a unique ID, in the following iterations (max 6), json keys are added from lowest to highest.
+In case this does not result into a unique ID, in the following iterations (max 6), json keys are added starting at the deepest level.
 If again this does not result in a unique ID, the folder up until 3 levels higher is added to the ID as well.
 In other words the most minimal ID consist of lowest folder name + json name + column name.
 The maximum ID consist of the second lowest folder[1,2,3] + lowest folder name + json name + key[1,2,3] + column name.

 ##### TikTok
 The ID for TikTok initially consist of the highest level key in combination with the lowest level key.
 If this does not result in an unique ID, more keys are added until the maximum number of keys present in the JSON is reached or a unique ID has been established.

 ##### Twitter
-The ID for Twitter initially consist of the name of the java script file combined with the name of the lowest level key.
-In case this does not result in an unique ID, more keys are added from low to high until the maximum number of keys has been reached or an unique ID has been created.
+The ID for Twitter initially consist of the name of the Java script file combined with the name of the lowest level key.
+In case this does not result in an unique ID, more keys are added starting at the deepest level until the maximum number of keys has been reached or an unique ID has been created.

 ##### Youtube
 ###### JSON
-The ID for the Youtube JSONs initially consist of the name of the java script file combined with the name of the lowest level key.
-In case this does not result in an unique ID, more keys are added from low to high until the maximum number of keys has been reached or an unique ID has been created.
+The ID for the Youtube JSONs initially consist of the name of the Java script file combined with the name of the lowest level key.
+In case this does not result in an unique ID, more keys are added starting at the deepest level until the maximum number of keys has been reached or an unique ID has been created.
 ###### CSV
 The ID for the Youtube CSV consist of the name of the CSV and the column name.

 #### The code
-The jupyter notebooks to generate the <platform>_Merged_Structures.csv can be found [here](https://github.com/what-if-horizon/what-if-data-donation/tree/master/structure_donations/Parser_structures_to_schema_df) in the GIT repository.
+The jupyter notebooks to generate the <'platform'>_Merged_Structures.csv can be found [here](https://github.com/what-if-horizon/what-if-data-donation/tree/master/structure_donations/Parser_structures_to_schema_df) in the GIT repository.
 After loading the data structures, the code flattens the JSON while taking into account and labeling the enlisted JSON paths.
 This is done for each data structure independently after which the CSVs containing the flattened JSON files are merged and the IDs are generated.

 ### 3. Variable selection by researchers
 #### The rationale
 As explained above only relevant non highly personal data should be collected.
-The decision of which variables to collect should be made by the researcher
+The decision of which variables to collect should be made by the researcher.

 #### The strategy
-The researcher creates an extra column in the <platform>_Merged_Structures.csv and only pastes the ID in that column in case she wishes to collect that variable.
+The researcher creates an extra column in the <'platform'>_Merged_Structures.csv and only pastes the ID in that column in case she wishes to collect that variable.
 In case she finds different IDs pointing at the same data, she decides on the final ID and replaces the original ID.
 It is highly important that the row is kept with the new ID as the differing JSON path is important to maintain as to collect the variable correctly.
-The annotated <platform>_Merged_Structures_Annotated.csv can be found [here](https://github.com/what-if-horizon/what-if-data-donation/tree/master/structure_donations/Annotated_schema_df)
+The annotated <'platform'>_Merged_Structures_Annotated.csv can be found [here.](https://github.com/what-if-horizon/what-if-data-donation/tree/master/structure_donations/Annotated_schema_df)

 ### 4. Implementation of data donation tool